-The Kennedy Center will present Disney's Alladin in the Opera House, July 18-September 7.The hit Broadway musical is from the producer of The Lion King.
+The Kennedy Center is presenting Disney's Aladdin in the Opera House, thru September 7.The hit Broadway musical is from the producer of The Lion King.
 The timeless story of Aladdin is told in "a thrilling new production filled with unforgettable beauty, magic, comedy, and breathtaking spectacle.”
 The show is recommended for age 6 & up.

 The NSO will present a Family Concert: Halloween Spooktacular on October 20.The Concert Hall will be transformed into a ghostly sight when “ghoulishly attired musicians perform new and old classics to celebrate Halloween.”
 Attendees can arrive early for trick-or-treating and a special Haunted Hall Musical instrument “Petting Zoo.”
 The event is suggested for Ages 5+

 The Kennedy Center will present the world premiere of a commission for young audiences titled Kid Prince and Pablo in the Family Theater, October 19-November 3.
 Mark Twain’s classic story titled The Prince and the Pauper is “reimagined as a digital age American Hip Hop story.
 By standing in one another’s shoes, Kid Prince and Pablo unearth discoveries that could start a whole new revolution.”
 The show, written by Brian Quijada, with music by Marvin Quijada, is directed by Pirronne Yousefzadeh.